Nathanialuc5019/Project-1/README.md

 TODO: What does Filebeat watch for?_
 TODO: What does Metricbeat record?_

-The configuration details of each machine may be found below.
+The configuration details of each machine is found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|